 Stop 1: Indulge In Breakfast at the Ritz

 For those who have some a more relaxed budget, book breakfast at the Ritz for sheer luxury on your first time in London itinerary.
 Enjoy a buffet, tea or coffee served in bone china, and a menu fit for royalty with such choices as eggs benedict, pancakes, omelets, and, for the indulgent, truffles and confit.
 Make sure you make reservations ahead of time and adhere to their strict dress code.
+If you don’t indulge in breakfast at the Ritz, at least choose somewhere else to experience a traditional English Breakfast during your 4 day London itinerary.

 How to get here?
 Take the Tube (BEST WAY) and get off at Green Park.